boeni-industries/aico/docs/architecture/modelservice.md

 - The backend interacts with `modelservice` via REST.
 - Only `modelservice` talks directly to foundational model runners (e.g., Ollama, embedding servers, vision model servers).
 - All model-specific logic, parameters, and error handling are encapsulated in `modelservice`.
+- Logging, security, and validation are handled consistently with the API Gateway, including ZMQ-based request logging.

 ## Security & Deployment
 - Only accessible within the trusted network (e.g., Docker compose, localhost, or VPN).